Ca-Len-Men/Pyxel/README.md

 Name | Type | Feature |
 :---: | :---: | ---
-`GameHandle` | Class | Class with application program management functionality.
+`GameHandle` | Class SingletonMeta | Class with application program management functionality.
 `app` | Variable | Instance of `GameHandle`, pre-initialized for use as a *global variable*.
 `app.cursor` | Variable | Instance of `CursorHandle`, used to get mouse information, events.
 `app.time` | Variable | Instance of `TimeHandle`, used to get the interval between two consecutive frames.